 2. Energy-efficient upgrades

-In 2021, millennials comprise the majority of the rental market.
+Currently, millennials comprise the majority of the rental market.
 So, it’s in your best interest to invest in amenities and upgrades that appeal to millennials.

 One thing that millennials prioritize is the environment.
 With concerns about climate change, millennial renters seek eco-friendly apartments.
 So, consider investing in green systems and solutions that will encourage young renters to choose your building.